 Skin Fade with Pompadour

-One of the most popular men’s hairstyles int the past years was the pompadour, and as a result, it’s getting more attention.
-More variations are thought of, so it’s likely 2017 will see quite a few pomp-based styles.
+One of the most popular men’s hairstyles in the past years was the pompadour, and as a result, it’s getting more attention.
+More variations are thought of, so it’s likely we will see quite a few pomp-based styles.

 This pompadour with a skin fade is a newer take on the classic style, and it’s undoubtedly dapper.
 You can make the pompadour more or less dramatic depending on your style, and both work for different situations.